 Please call 01793 791401 or email email@example.com to book direct.

-Jane welcomes you to Meadowbank House, our beautiful and bright Bed and Breakfast in the lovely village of Liddington just outside Swindon.
-Watch the gorgeous North Wessex Downs film of the local area on our location page.
+Jane welcomes you to our beautiful and bright Bed and Breakfast in the lovely village of Liddington just outside Swindon, watch the gorgeous North Wessex Downs film of the local area on our location page.

 We have three luxurious double rooms with a choice of modern private facilities or shared bathroom.
 The guest sitting room has lovely views over the garden and surrounding countryside.
 French windows open to a terrace with outside seating to enjoy warm evenings and there is a log fire for when it is not so warm.
 Wireless internet is available throughout the house.